 Who Tried to Assassinate President Reagan and Why?

 It was later discovered that a man named John Hinckley Jr. was the culprit behind this attempted assassination.
 Hinckley claims that what motivated him to do it was his desire to get the attention of Hollywood actress Jodie Foster.
 After watching the film Taxi Driver, Hinckley developed a liking for the actress that later on morphed into an obsession.
 He used to live in Hollywood in the late 70s and claimed to have seen the film about fifteen times.
-He also said that he strongly identified with the character of actor Robert De Niro.
+He also said that he strongly identified with the characters from 80s Robert De Niro movies.

 James Brady suffered the most serious injury in the group.
 It was so serious and had such a huge impact on Brady’s life that his death decades later was due to complications from the assassination attempt.
 In 2015, federal prosecutors made the announcement that there would be no charges filed against Hinckley for the death of Brady, even though a medical examiner stated that Brady’s death can be ruled as a homicide.